-A cloud-native DevOps architecture is designed for the consistent, verifiable and automated management of an application and the infrastructure that sits between non-production (development and testing) and production (operations) environments.
+A DevOps architecture incorporates the tools that enable that automation into the design of a software application and the infrastructure that sits between its non-production (development and testing) and production (operations) environments.

-Here we’ll detail a particular example of a DevOps architecture designed by K&C’s senior DevOps consultant that answers to a set of requirements for a cloud-native web application, taking into consideration:
+In this blog, we’ll seek to provide a better understanding of the specifics of a DevOps architecture by introducing the DevOps approach and detailing a particular example of an application’s architecture designed by K&C’s senior DevOps engineer.
+You will see how it answers to a defined set of requirements for a cloud-native web application, taking into consideration:

 If AWS EKS is used instead of OpenShift, we should consider a simpler, more intuitive UI for Kubernetes management to optimize maintenance efforts.